jdossgollin/cpcRain/README.md

 This package is an extension and overhaul of the original [cpcRain package](https://github.com/dlebauer/cpcRain) by [dlebauer](https://github.com/dlebauer).
 Many of the functions were written by Gopi Goteti in their first form and I have just updated and extended them.
 That package presented R code to download and analyze global precipitation data from the Climate Prediction Center (CPC)

 -   Spatial Coverage: Global (mostly land areas)
--   Temporal Coverage: 1979/1/1 - present
+-   Temporal Coverage: 1979 - present
--   Spatial Resolution: 0.5 degrees lat-lon (~ 50 x 50 km)
+-   Spatial Resolution: 0.5 degrees lat-lon
 -   Temporal Resolution: daily

 Hydrological and climatological studies sometimes require rainfall data over the entire world for long periods of time.
 The Climate Prediction Center's [(CPC)](http://www.cpc.ncep.noaa.gov/) daily data, from 1979 to present, at a spatial resolution of 0.5 degrees lat-lon (~ 50 km at the equator) is a good resource.
 This data is available at CPC's ftp site (<ftp://ftp.cpc.ncep.noaa.gov/precip/CPC_UNI_PRCP/GAUGE_GLB/>).
 However, there are a number of issues: